Reading time: 3 minutes

 Take care with paid incentives

-When choosing your default super fund, it’s illegal for a super fund to give you any benefits as an incentive to select the fund as your nominated fund.
-These incentives can take any form, including corporate hospitality, tickets to sporting events, holidays, or discounted rates on products or services.
+When choosing your default super fund, it’s illegal for a super fund to give you any benefits as an incentive to select their fund.
+These incentives can take any form, including corporate hospitality, tickets to sporting events, free or discounted holidays, or discounted rates on products or services.

 The Australian Securities Investments Commission (ASIC) takes a dim view of offering goods or services to influence an employer to nominate a default fund or to encourage an employer to remain with a fund.